Jay5066/tipOn/README.md

 #tipOn
- tipOn is a titanium Alloy based application that utilizes the model-view-controller (MVC) paradigm.
+ tipOn is a titanium Alloy based ios application that utilizes the model-view-controller (MVC) paradigm.